t-fbd/Ti/README.md

-Kilo - 'Build your own editor' fork
+KiloT - 'Build your own editor' fork of Kilo by Antirez
 ====================================

 This is solely being used as a learning tool.
 If you notice anything